Paula-Iglesias-Rivas/EModelDB/README.md

 ### EModelDB ###
-A database of empirical substitution models of protein evolution Paula Iglesias-Rivas, Roberto Del Amparo, Javier A Cabaleiro, Miguel Arenas
+A database of empirical substitution models of protein evolution.

+Paula Iglesias-Rivas, Roberto Del Amparo, Javier A Cabaleiro, Miguel Arenas

 Substitution models of evolution describe the relative rates of fixation of mutations and are traditionally used in phylogenetics.